alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You don't need a make supplier documents if:

-* you goods are for retail sale
+* your goods are for retail sale
 * you're a small producer selling to the local market - you must sell your produce within a 50 metres radius of your site and mark it 'for direct sale to the public only'.

 You're considered a small producer if: